Western Canadian Hockey League Constitution

 UFA Timeframe- There are two free agency periods, each lasting five days.
 In the first period, players with the last name starting with letters A through M are available.
 The second period covers players in N through Z.

 RFA’s- RFA’s have the right to shop their services to other teams.
 However, the team that holds the RFA’s rights has the right to match any bid on the player or receive compensation if the RFA signs with another team.
+During free agency teams cannot bid on their own RFA’s.
 Below is a list of draft pick compensation if a team decides not to match an offer sheet.
 This compensation chart will follow existing NHL standards unless otherwise stated by the commissioner.

 Cap Hit of offer sheet